davidson16807/languages/language-learning/README.txt

 so the precise number in the speaker's head is an example of an "episeme", and were we to compile a full list of grammatical numbers available in all the world's attested natural languages, such a list could be said to consist of "episemes".
-"Alloepisemes" meanwhile would be in principle distinct episememes that correspond to the same episeme.

 The last concept we wish to introduce relies upon an analogy between the concepts introduced thus far.
 The episeme and seme constitute units of grammatical meaning that cannot be divided without sacraficing a certain constraint specific to a language.